owlbarn/tutorial/book/introduction/README.md

 ![Plot example using Owl-Jupyter](images/introduction/plot_01.png "plot_01"){ width=90% #fig:introduction:plot01 }

-From the example above, you can see Owl users' experience can be significantly improved.
+From the example above, you can see Owl users' experience can be significantly improved by using the notebook.

-## Start The Adventure
+## Summary

+In this chapter we give an brief introduction to the background of Owl, including scientific computing, functional programming, and target audience, and the layout of this book.
+Then we start introduces how Owl can be installed and used, as a first step to start this journey.
+You can feel free to browse any part of this book as you want.

 At this point you have installed a working environment of Owl on your computer, you should feel really proud of yourself.
-Often, this can be the most challengening part for a new user, even though Owl team has spent tons of time in improving its compilation and intallation.
-Anyway, it is time to move foward, so roll up your sleeves and let's march into the wonderful scientific computing world
+To be honest, this can be the most challengening part for a new user, even though Owl team has spent tons of time in improving its compilation and intallation.
+Now, let's roll out and start the exploration of more interesting topics.